The Team Behind The Night Manager Is Working On A New Le Carré Series

 Matthew Macfadyen is our new George Smiley

 Connected to The Spy Who Came in from the Cold (1963) and Tinker Tailor Soldier Spy (1974), we return to characters we know – Alec Leamas, Jim Prideaux, George Smiley and Peter Guillam – thrust into the glaring spotlight of modern scrutiny.
-While production is still in early phases, one star has reportedly been cast: Succession alum Matthew Macfadyen will take on the role of a young George Smiley, a character played by everyone from Gary Oldman to Simon Russell Beale, Rupert Davies to Denholm Elliott in le Carré adaptations past.
+Originally teased at the end of 2025 with Succession alum Matthew Macfadyen cast as a young George Smiley, the BBC and MGM+ have finally revealed filming is underway.
+According to local press, filming is taking place in Prague.

-Produced by two of le Carré’s four sons – Stephen and Simon Cornwell – under their production company, The Ink Factory, Legacy of Spies was first rumoured in spring 2025.
-But we now have official word from the BBC, which has teamed up with MGM+ on international distribution of the series.
+Produced by two of le Carré’s four sons – Stephen and Simon Cornwell – under their production company, The Ink Factory, Legacy of Spies was first rumoured in spring 2025, before being officially announced in December.

-The Ink Factory is also behind the BBC’s 2018 adaptation of The Little Drummer Girl, starring Michael Shannon, Alexander Skarsgård and Florence Pugh, as well as the channel’s lauded adaption of The Night Manager – starring Tom Hiddleston, Hugh Laurie, Olivia Colman, Tom Hollander and Elizabeth Debicki – which has two sequel seasons in the works.
-However, the brand also occasionally strays from its le Carré roots: The Ink Factory is also behind Fighting With My Family (2019), Hotel Artemis (2018) and more.
+The Ink Factory is the same production company that brought us the BBC’s 2018 adaptation of The Little Drummer Girl, starring Michael Shannon, Alexander Skarsgård and Florence Pugh, as well as the channel’s lauded adaption of The Night Manager starring Tom Hiddleston, Hugh Laurie, Olivia Colman, Tom Hollander and Elizabeth Debicki which is set to return for a third series after 2026’s reprise.

 Legacy of Spies takes its title from one of le Carré’s later novels (but drops the ‘A’), though we’re told the series will predominantly draw on The Spy Who Came In From The Cold (1963), with scripts penned by his son Stephen Cornwell with Clarissa Ingram.
 The Spy Who Came In From The Cold is one of the author’s very best (and bestselling) novels, but it has only been adapted twice: first into a film in 1965 and most recently for the stage by David Eldridge.
 But as Simon and Stephen Cornwell explain in a joint statement, the BBC series will also mine action from the book it takes it title from (which is a sequel of sorts), and other works in the prolific writer’s oeuvre.